PycraftDeveloper-temp-account/Pycraft/README.md

 ``pip install <module>``
 ``pip uninstall <module>``

-You can alternatively run these commands in the directory containing a file called `Pipfile`:

-    pip install pipenv
-    pipenv install

-And to start the game:

-    pipenv run python ./Pycraft/main.py

-Here is a short video tutorial explain all this (It’s really not too bad), this is the link to the YouTube video: (youtu.be/DG5YbE-umw0)
+Here is a short video tutorial walk you through all this: (youtu.be/DG5YbE-umw0)

 ### Installing the project from GitHub (Method 2)